 Costa Rica has imposed ever higher taxes on fossil fuels to finance forest protection and investments in renewable energy.

 Today's goal is the most ambitious of all: to completely break down plastic and fossils by 2021.
 If there is one country that can do it, it is Costa Rica.
-After all, it is home to the largest hydroelectric plant in Central America, on the Reventazón River, which alone supplies 75% of the energy from renewables.
+After all, it is home to the largest hydroelectric power plant in Central America, on the Reventazón River, which alone supplies 75% of the energy from renewables.

 Assets and benefits